MatveevDmtr/Hash-Table/README.md

 | asm ins. rol [v.1] |      6.38        |     1.09                |     1.09                |
 | asm rolhash [v.2]|      5.88          |   1.17               |     1.07                |

 _One measure_ means searching all words from the text for 1 time.
 Each word is searched 1 time.
-There are usually nearly 2000 _measures_.
+There are usually 2000 _measures_.

 New callgrind report:
 ![callgrind_v2](./img/callgrind_rolhash.png)